Zenith Model A3A-B3A "Radionic" Vacuum Tube Hearing Aid

 |

-Bottom view of the Zenith Model A3A-B3A showing the battery jack (left), and
+Inside view of the Zenith Model A3A-B3A showing tone control (left), the volume

 |